flexn-io/renative/docs/DOC_TEMPLATES.md

-# API Reference for ReNative Templates
+# Documentation for ReNative Templates

 TODO